Take 2 minutes to earn $10 — find your rate on refinancing a student loan. See additional terms.

 Can Parents Pay Off Their Children’s Student Loans?

-However, before you offer to give your child such a generous gift, you may want to think about how it will affect your retirement plans.
+Parents should consider how helping their child (or children) pay off student loans might affect their retirement plans.
 Because parents are closer to retirement age than their adult children, it is often difficult for parents to build back up their nest egg if they deplete some or all of it helping pay back their children’s student loans.

 1. Making Small Payments During College

-Although most student loans don’t need to be repaid until after your child graduates, making small monthly payments—even as little as $25 a month—while they are still in college may lower their debt by a few thousand dollars.
+Although most student loans don’t need to be repaid until afer your child graduates, making small monthly payments — even as little as $25 a month — while your child is still in college may lower their debt by a few thousand dollars.

 2. Making an Occasional Loan Payment as a Gift

-When holidays and birthdays come around, instead of buying your child tickets to a concert or those shoes they’ve been coveting, consider making an extra payment on their student loan.
+When holidays and birthdays come around, instead of buying your child tickets to a concert or the shoes they’ve been coveting, consider making an extra payment on their student loan.

 You can ask grandparents and aunts and uncles to do the same, if they are so inclined or have no idea what to give your child for their birthday or the holidays.